Skip to main content

 processingStatus updates while the AI is working.
 Use to show loading indicators.

-visualizationSent when a chart or graph is generated.
-Contains an ID for retrieval.
+visualizationSent when a chart or table is generated.
+Contains the full structured payload ready to render.
+See Visualizations.

 messageThe final response from the AI.
 This is the primary content to display.